Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Introduction

 \section{Introduction}

 In finance, European-style vanilla options are financial derivative contracts written on an underlying asset, which give the holder the right to buy or sell such asset on a specified future date at a predetermined strike price.
-One of the fundamental tasks of quantitative finance is calculating a \textit{fair price} of such option contract before their expiration time.
-This task is far from being straightforward due to the randomness associated to the time evolution of both the underlying stock and the interest rates, whose dynamics can be modelled via either a stochastic processes or a partial differential equation, and connected by the celebrated Feynman-Kac formula.
+One of the fundamental tasks of quantitative finance is to calculate a \textit{fair price} of such option contract before its expiration time.
+This task is far from being straightforward due to the randomness associated to the time evolution of both the underlying stock and the interest rates, whose dynamics can be modelled via either a stochastic processes or a partial differential equation (PDE), both connected by the celebrated Feynman-Kac formula.
 One of the first successful approaches to this problem was achieved by F. Black and M. Scholes in $1972$, who proposed the celebrated Black-Scholes model \cite{FBMS}, in which a lognormal distribution of the underlying stock price is assumed.
-Even though a closed-form solution exists for this dynamics, numerical solutions are still considered relevant since they serve as a benchmark for more sophisticated models.
-Numerical solutions also turn out to be fundamental when hedging a portfolio with a great number of coupled options.
-Several classical methods proposed in the literature includes finite differences, finite elements, Monte Carlo methods, and Fourier (spectral) methods \cite{FVM,MEV,MPAMC,WFDM,WFDM2}.
+Even though a closed-form solution exists for this dynamics, the numerical method proposed in this manuscript relies on the Black-Scholes model in order to show its properties of convergence and accuracy.
+Moreover, we show that this method is also applicable to time-dependent volatility PDEs, for which non closed-form solution exists in general.
+Additionally, the scope of this paper is to present a novel algorithm thought to be extended to more complex PDEs as a future work.
+Besides, numerical solutions also turn out to be fundamental when hedging a portfolio with a great number of coupled options.
+Several classical methods proposed in the literature include finite differences, finite elements, Monte Carlo methods, and Fourier spectral methods \cite{FVM,MEV,MPAMC,WFDM,WFDM2}.